alambin/telegram_bot_llm/README.md

 ## Supported bot commands
 - "/start" - show information about supported commands
 - "/echo" - just convert text to speech, do not use AI to create response
+- "/clear" - clear the bot's memory so you can start the conversation from the beginning

 ## Limitations
-This bot is created just for fun.
-It is quite unstable, so you may need to fix some bugs when you find them.
-Bot is also not intendend to be used in parallel by many users.
-So, if you need this feature you may need to make slight changes in script.
+- This bot is created just for fun.
+It is quite unstable, so you may need to fix some bugs when you find them
+- Bot is not intended to be used in parallel by many users.
+Quite likely it will handle several users at the same time, but not tens or hundreds.
+So, if you need this feature you may need to make slight changes in script or its deployment.
+- Chat history for every chat is stored in memory in global variable, which is very bad.
+Ex. it will lead to memory exhaustion.
+It will also lead to the history being cleared every time the bot is restarted.